martinjaymckee/python-visualize/README.md

 # Dependencies
 As it stands, python-visualize depends upon Numpy, PIL, matplotlib, MoviePy, and blend-modes.

+# License
+This library is released under the (permissive) MIT License and, therefore, may be used in whole or part in almost all situations.
+As this is a storehouse for test projects, however, I am unable to offer assistance in its use.

 # Visualizations

 ## Snowy Landscape Animation